Tabanidae: Flight

-Some species, such as deer flies and the Australian March flies, are known for being extremely noisy during flight, though clegs, for example, fly quietly and bite with little warning.
+Some species, such as deerflies and the Australian March flies, are known for being extremely noisy during flight, though clegs, for example, fly quietly and bite with little warning.
 Tabanids are agile fliers; Hybomitra species have been observed to perform aerial manoeuvres similar to those performed by fighter jets, such as the Immelmann turn.
 Horseflies can lay claim to being the fastest flying insects; the male Hybomitra hinei wrighti has been recorded reaching speeds of up to 145 km/h when pursuing a female.

 Predators and parasites

-The horse guard wasp, Stictia carolina, catches horse-flies to provision its brood in a nest.
+The horse guard wasp, Stictia carolina, catches horse flies to provision its brood in a nest.

 Eggs are often attacked by tiny parasitic wasps, and the larvae are consumed by birds, as well as being paratised by tachinid flies, fungi, and nematodes.
 Adults are eaten by generalized predators such as birds, and some specialist predators, such as the horse guard wasp (a bembicinid wasp), also preferentially attack horse-flies, catching them to provision their nests.